newsdesk@business-northeast.com

 BNE: "With the recent disruptions in Bangladesh, do you foresee any impact on trade between Bangladesh and India, given Assam's central role in this?"

-Joint Secretary: "There were concerns raised about potential disruptions, but fortunately, despite internal political changes, countries have a responsibility to honor the agreements they’ve signed.
-This is a mutually beneficial arrangement, and it’s unlikely any foreign nation would jeopardize it without causing harm to its own interests.
+Joint Secretary: "There were concerns raised about potential disruptions, but fortunately, despite internal political changes, countries like Bangladesh do have a responsibility to honour the agreements they’ve signed.
+This is a mutually beneficial arrangement, and it’s unlikely that any foreign nation would jeopardize it without causing harm to its own interests.

-BNE: "Are there any other projects currently underway at the Multimodal Logistics Park?"
+BNE: "Are there any other Multimodal Logistics Park projects currently underway?"

-Inland waterways are also seeing major development, with ports like Pandu and Dhubri becoming busy trade centers.
-We’ve even had luxury cruises traveling up to Sadiya.
+Inland waterways are also seeing major development, with ports like Pandu and Dhubri becoming busy trade centres.
+We’ve even had luxury cruises coming from Varanasi through Bangladesh and traveling all the way up to Sadiya.
 Barak River is being dredged to serve as a major waterway for southern Assam, and the river Feni in Tripura is being developed for transportation.
 Bangladesh ports like Chittagong and Mongla are being used by states like Tripura, and the Agartala-Akhaura railway line is nearing completion.

-Additionally, the historical rail link from Assam to Chittagong via Mahisasan is being revisited.
-On the Indian side, the broad gauge is in place up to the border, and once Bangladesh upgrades its gauge, we’ll have a direct link from Assam to Kolkata through Bangladesh.
+Additionally, the historical rail link from Assam to Chittagong via Mahisasan is being restored.
+On the Indian side, the broad gauge is in place up to the border; and once Bangladesh upgrades its gauge, we’ll have a direct link from Assam to Kolkata through Bangladesh.

-We’re also enhancing our connectivity to border towns under PMGSY, making commercial routes more efficient.
-The integrated check posts (ICPs) at Sutarkandi and Moreh are improving regulatory processes, and the Land Port Authority of India has taken over more land ports like Mancachar, Golakganj, and Darrangamela, enhancing trade with Bangladesh and Bhutan.
+We’re also enhancing our connectivity to border towns, making commercial routes more efficient.
+The integrated check posts (ICPs) at Sutarkandi and Moreh are improving regulatory processes, and the Land Port Authority of India has taken over more land ports like Mankachar, Golakganj, and Darrangamela for enhancing trade with Bangladesh and Bhutan.
 With Myanmar, despite recent setbacks, we remain optimistic that trade via Moreh and other routes will resume.

 BNE: "So, with these logistical developments, our connections with neighbouring countries like Myanmar, Bangladesh, and Bhutan are expected to strengthen.
 How do you see India's relationship with Southeast Asia evolving?"

-BNE: "As you're overseeing the Act East Policy department, what is the current status of the scheme, and are there any new developments?"
+BNE: "As you're also part of the Act East Policy Affairs Department, what is the current status of the venture, and are there any new developments?"

 BNE: "Given the natural calamities like floods in Assam, do these issues hinder development, especially in terms of logistics infrastructure?"

-Joint Secretary: "Natural disasters such as floods and earthquakes are indeed challenges, but they are inherent to the environment.
+Joint Secretary: "Natural disasters such as floods and earthquakes are indeed challenges, but they are inherent to the local environment.
+Disasters are today defined scientifically as the product of natural hazards and vulnerability.
 While hazards are unavoidable, the real issue is vulnerability, which we can address.
 By implementing disaster risk reduction measures, we can mitigate vulnerability significantly.
 For example, we can build disaster-resilient housing and improve the planning of embankments to better protect areas from flooding.

-Historical practices showed people building beyond embankments, which exacerbated the issue.
+Historically, impractical practices like people building houses beyond the protective embankments exacerbated the issue.
 Modern approaches focus on earthquake-resistant housing and flood-resilient infrastructure.
 Though floods continue to affect communities, major infrastructure has been designed to withstand these conditions better.
 Roads and other critical infrastructure are now rebuilt with improved resilience, and repair processes are expedited after disasters to minimize disruptions.

-Joint Secretary: "Assam has a long history with natural gas, dating back to the early use of gas in industries and tea gardens.
+Joint Secretary: "Assam has a long history with natural gas, dating back to the early twentieth century when natural gas was just making its entry felt in the then coal and petroleum driven energy sector.
+The early use of gas was for heating purposes in the industries and tea gardens.
 Historically, gas resources were localized, serving specific needs like fertilizer factories and thermal plants.
-However, to integrate into a national gas grid and develop a gas-based economy, significant infrastructure improvements are underway.
+However, to integrate into a national gas grid and develop a gas-based economy, significant infrastructure improvements are currently underway.

-These developments will facilitate city gas distribution, support industrial growth, and promote CNG transportation.
-Despite challenges such as international gas pricing and recent disasters like the Baghjan gas leak, the discovery of new gas reserves in Assam and the involvement of private companies like Vedanta are promising.
-This positions Assam not only to meet its own gas needs but potentially to export gas, marking a significant step toward a robust gas-based economy."
+These developments shall evidently facilitate city gas distribution, support industrial growth, and promote CNG-based transportation.
+Despite challenges such as international gas pricing and recent disasters like the Baghjan gas disaster, the discovery of new gas reserves in Assam and the involvement of private companies like Vedanta have made the overall picture quite promising.
+This positions Assam not only to meet its own gas needs but potentially to export gas in the not-so-distant future; thereby marking a significant step toward a robust gas-based economy."